arduano/simdeez/README.md

 # Features

-* SSE2, SSE41, and AVX2, and scalar fallback
+* SSE2, SSE41, AVX (work in progress), and AVX2, and scalar fallback
 * Can be used with compile time or run time selection
 * No runtime overhead
 * Uses familiar intel intrinsic naming conventions, easy to port.